ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/preproc_htstream.md

 ### Stream multiple applications together.

-The power of htstream is the ability to stream reads through multiple programs using pipe's.
-By streaming reads through programs processing will be much quicker, each read is read in only once (written only once), and use significantly less storage as there are no intermediate files.
-It can do this by streaming a tab-delimited format called tab6.
+The power of HTStream is the ability to stream reads through multiple programs using pipes.
+By streaming reads through programs, processing will be much quicker because each read is read in only once and written out only once.
+This approach also uses significantly less storage as there are no intermediate files.
+HTStream can do this by streaming a tab-delimited format called tab6.

 Single end reads are 3 columns: